Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \paragraph*{Perception Pipeline}

-Before the experiment, the robot is teleoperated through the environment to construct a 3D point cloud map using the RTAB-Map \cite{rtabmap2019} SLAM library.
-During this mapping phase, the robot also performs object pose estimation using visual fiducial markers from the \texttt{ar\_track\_alvar}~\citep{ar_track_alvar} library.
-These estimated object poses are then used to initialize the TASP system during planning.
-We do not provide the system with full kinematic models of articulated objects such as drawers or doors.
-Instead, only the static kinematic models of these objects before and after applicable skills are provided, corresponding to the kinematic envelope of the relevant skills.
+Before the experiment, the robot is teleoperated through the environment to construct an occupancy grid map.
+During this phase, the robot also performs object pose estimation using AprilTag visual fiducial markers~\citep{AprilTag}.
+The occupancy grid and estimated object poses are used to initialize the TASP system during planning.
+We do not provide full kinematic models of articulated objects such as drawers or doors.
+Instead, the system receives pre- and post-skill static models for each applicable skill, corresponding to the skill's kinematic envelope.